cysouw/diathesis/text/c12_zuInfinitive.md

 ### --- [ SBJ > ADJ ] --- {.unnumbered}

-### [ NA | pA ] *geben + zu‑Infinitiv* Subject demotion (*Möglichkeitsdemotiv*) {#sec:zuinfinitive-geben-demotion}
+### [ NA | pA ] *geben+zu‑Infinitiv* Subject demotion (*Möglichkeitsdemotiv*) {#sec:zuinfinitive-geben-demotion}

-Transitive verbs can be used in a *geben + zu‑Infinitiv* construction, demoting the nominative subject [cf. @engel1996: 488].
+Transitive verbs can be used in a *geben+zu‑Infinitiv* construction, demoting the nominative subject [cf. @engel1996: 488].
 The removed nominative subject is replaced by a valency-simulating pronoun *es*, so the finite verb is always in the third person singular, resulting in fixed expressions *es gibt* or *es hat gegeben*.
 The original nominative subject can be retained by a *für* prepositional phrase [@next b].
 This construction is obligatorily coherent [@next c].

 Semantically, this construction expresses an option that is available to the original subject.
 Structurally, the subject is demoted (or even unexpressed).
 Because of these two characteristics I propose the somewhat cumbersome German designation ~~Möglichkeitsdemotiv~~.
-Note that the same *geben + zu‑Infinitiv* construction is also used for a semantically and structurally quite different causative construction, namely the *Auftragskausativ* (see [@sec:zuinfinitive-geben-causative]).
+Note that the same *geben+zu‑Infinitiv* construction is also used for a semantically and structurally quite different causative construction, namely the *Auftragskausativ* (see [@sec:zuinfinitive-geben-causative]).

 ::: ex
 - Seine Fans kaufen ein Gesamtpaket.